mdinicola/supereffective/.github/CONTRIBUTING.md

 ## Repository

-supereffective.gg is a monorepo using turbo and pnpm workspaces.
-We use Node v18.
+supereffective.gg is a Next.js app using turbo and pnpm.
+We use Node v20.
 The package manager used to install and link dependencies must be [pnpm v8](https://pnpm.io/).
 It can be installed as:

 ```sh